 In August 2012, Footprint Power, an energy developer, acquired the power plant.
 Footprint will continue running the coal plant until the scheduled shutdown in 2014.
 Following the shutdown, Footprint is committed to cleaning up the site and installing a quick-start natural gas plant.
 The gas plant will take up approximately 20 acres, leaving another 35-40 acres for commercial development.

-SAFE is studying the Footprint proposal with the goal of ensuring that any project is consistent with our goals of: clean energy production, site clean up, limited impact on the abutting neighborhoods, and a reasonable tax agreement with the city of Salem.
+SAFE has offered qualified support for the Footprint proposal as long as the plan remains consistent with our goals of: clean energy production, site clean up, limited impact on the abutting neighborhoods, and a reasonable tax agreement with the city of Salem.
 SAFE is also working with the City and other community groups to learn how other communities have used Community Benefits Agreements to ensure that large developers meet the community’s needs.